seandstewart/bardly/pending/tragedies/timon-of-athens/11-player.md

 Will 't hold? will 't hold?

 **LUCULLUS**
-It does: but time will—and so—
+It does: but time will--and so--

 **VENTIDIUS**
 I do conceive.